Dash-Industry-Forum/codem-isoboxer/README.md

 ## Demo

 Open `test/index.html` in your browser.
-Use the file picker to select a local MPEG-4 file and parse it.
+Use the file picker to select a local MPEG-4 file to parse it.
 Results will be in the `window.parsedFile` variable.
 Inspect it from your browser's console.
+Some test files are included in `test/fixtures`.

 ## License